Millom Without

 Millom Without is a civil parish in the county of Cumbria, England.
 It had a population of 1,638 in 2001, decreasing to 859 at the 2011 Census.
-Millom Without forms part of the Borough of Copeland; the largest settlement in the parish is The Green.
+Millom Without forms part of the Cumberland district; the largest settlement in the parish is The Green.

+The area was historically part of the parish of Millom.
+Parishes which straddled district boundaries were split under the Local Government Act 1894.
+The town of Millom itself was an urban district, and so a new parish was created for the parts of the old Millom parish outside the urban district.
+The new parish was initially called "Millom Rural", but was renamed "Millom Without" in 1934.

 Governance

 An electoral ward in the same name exists.
 This ward stretches north-east to Ulpha with a total population as at the 2011 census of 1,369.
+From 1974 to 2023 it was in Copeland district.